 In the picture to the right – there is some obvious evidence of the prevailing wind.

 This particular tree that has grown up against the dry stone wall – and points the direction in which the wind is blowing – and to some extent a wind guided by the shape of the hills perhaps – but nevertheless that of a wind for the best part that blows in from the West.

 Pictures around Dorset

-Remains of a stone built church on the left of the photo gallery not all that far from the Purbeck Isle.
-And immediately to the right of the church ruins – we can see a well preserved existing example of a small stone bridge for pedestrians – though this photo was in fact actually taken in Devon where the US did much of their training in preparation for D-Day.
+Remains of a stone built church on the left of the photo gallery, not all that far from The Purbeck Isle, with a quite amazing history, and to which I shall write about elsewhere.
+Immediately to the right of the church ruins – we can see a well preserved existing example of a small stone bridge for pedestrians – though this photo was in fact actually taken in Devon where the US also did much of their training in preparation for D-Day.
 Devon is the adjoining county to the West of Dorset, and which also runs along the South Coast facing The English Channel.
 The coastlines of these counties – have very many inlets and bays – all the way along their coasts.
-And inland in Dorset on what was in fact a much larger stone bridge for horses and carts of the past (though the bridge itself is not portrayed here) – and that is now used for modern two-way traffic in the present – one can see ‘this law cast in iron on the iron plate on that bridge’ – and which of course has been preserved from times past:
+And inland in Dorset, on what was in fact a much larger stone bridge for horses and carts of the past (though the bridge itself is not portrayed here) – is a bridge that is now used for modern two-way traffic in the present – and one can see ‘this law cast in iron, on the iron plate on that bridge’ – and which of course has been preserved from times past:

-‘Any person wilfully injuring any part of this COUNTY BRIDGE will be guilty of FELONY and upon conviction liable to be TRANSPORTED FOR LIFE’
+‘Any person willfully injuring any part of this COUNTY BRIDGE will be guilty of FELONY and upon conviction liable to be TRANSPORTED FOR LIFE’

 On the far right of the gallery – one can see a wrought iron gate in front of some of the buildings of Tyneham Farm, not all that far along from the preserved remains of the lost village of Tyneham itself – which is of course relatively close the Isle of Purbeck.